 NOTE 2: ProSe identifier (octets a+3 to b) can exist only when there is no packet filter including the ProSe identifier packet filter component.

+11.3.30 5GS mobile identity

+See clause 9.11.3.4 in 3GPP TS 24.501 [11] with Type of identity set to "SUCI".

+Editor's note: It is FFS if other types of the UE identity are supported or new IEs are introduced based on whether the security for 5G ProSe layer-3 relay uses the security procedure over control plane or the security procedure over user plane as specified in 3GPP TS 33.503 [34].

 11.4 5G ProSe direct discovery message over PC3a formats